[NEW] GoFundMe’s latest report: The Social State of Giving

 Program Designations

 Their fundraising efforts would support that initiative, and all donations made to their DIY fundraising page would be tagged on the back end with the specific program.
-Not only does this give your fundraisers more autonomy, it also makes it easier for your back-end reporting and reconciliation.
+This would not only give your fundraisers more autonomy but also make it easier for your back-end reporting and reconciliation.

 fundraising pages fundraising page